davekinkead/philosophy/The boundary problem in democratic theory - Arrhenius.md

 "Someone who takes democracy as a practical decision method justified by a normative ideal doesn’t hold that democracy is the foundation of legitimate government but that its legitimacy derives from the ideal." p5

 "If we take democracy as a practical decision method and again raise the question of who should take part in which decision procedures, it seems clear that this has to be answered by the normative ideal that motivated the choice of democracy in the first place" p7

+> So it appears that instrumental accounts of democracy aren't bothered by the regress objection.

 "if we see the all affected principle as part of a democratic ideal, then whether or not a decision is democratic, or whether it is more or less democratic, will depend on some conception of “relevantly affected”" p9